Adwords with Unknown Budgets and Beyond

-While automated management of ad portfolio has become increasingly prominent, to the best of our knowledge, platforms typically optimize a daily budget distribution for the portfolio and \emph{do not perform real-time adjustments during the day} to this distribution based on live performance of campaigns in the portfolio~\footnote{Google Search Ads 360 Help. https://support.google.com/searchads/answer/7657341}.
-Platforms with in-house tools for automated budget optimization (such as Search Ads 360 by Google) may, in fact, have the cross-campaign data necessary to perform adjustments to budget distribution in real-time.
-This can have tangible benefits.
-For the sake of illustration, consider the following stylized example.

-\paragraph{\textbf{\emph{Example:}}}{ Consider an advertiser with a portfolio composed of two search ad campaigns labeled $\{1,2\}$.
-In the absence of a budget constraint, let the total expenditure (per day) in campaign 1 be a Bernoulli random variable $X_1\in\{0,1\}$.
-Similarly, let $X_2\in\{0,1\}$ represent the maximum expenditure (per day) in campaign 2.
-Now, suppose we have a total daily budget of 1 that needs to be distributed between the two campaigns.
-When $X_1$ and $X_2$ are identically distributed, splitting the budget evenly between the two campaigns is always optimal.
-When the mean of $X_1$ (and $X_2$) is $0.5$, this strategy uses $50$\% of the total budget in expectation.

-Now, suppose that instead of fixing the daily budget the platform performs real-time budget adjustments using live cross-campaign data.
-Suppose that $X_2=1-X_1$ i.e., the expenditures in the campaigns are in perfect negative correlation.
-Using this knowledge in conjunction with live data, the platform can always adjust budgets on the fly to obtain a budget utilization of 100\%.
-In general, by real-time budget adjustments the platform can achieve a utilization of \%$100\times E[\min\{X_1+X_2,1\}]\,\geq\, 50$\%.}

-We believe that an important rationale behind the current practice of fixing budgets at the start of each day, stems from the importance of fixed budgets in algorithms for ad allocation.
-For instance, consider the bid pricing algorithm of \cite{msvv} that we mentioned earlier.
-This algorithm decides ad allocation greedily based on \emph{bid prices} that account for the fraction of remaining budgets.
+In the face of uncertain future queries, which (if any) ad should the platform show for a given query?
+The greedy algorithm for this problem shows the ad with highest bid and (non-zero) available budget.
+In particular, if $I(t)$ is the set of advertisers which have non-zero remaining budget when query $t$ arrives, the greedy algorithm shows ad,

+This algorithm does not distinguish between two advertisers that make identical bids, even if the budget of one advertiser is nearly used up and the other has plenty of budget remaining. \cite{msvv} gave the state-of-the-art \emph{bid pricing} algorithm that carefully accounts for the fraction of remaining budgets.